 201 Gilmer Hall

 Dr. Noelle Hurd's research agenda has primarily focused on the promotion of healthy adolescent development among marginalized youth.
 Specifically, her work has focused on identifying opportunities to build on pre-existing strengths in youths’ lives, such as supportive intergenerational relationships.
 Using a resilience framework, she has assessed the potential of nonparental adults to serve as resources to marginalized youth, and she has investigated the processes through which these relationships affect a variety of youth outcomes (e.g., psychological distress, health-risk behaviors, academic achievement).
 Currently, she is investigating the role of contextual factors in promoting or deterring the formation of intergenerational relationships and shaping the nature of interactions between marginalized youth and the adults in their communities.
 She also is further examining the mechanisms that drive the promotive effects of natural mentoring relationships and developing an intervention focused on enhancing positive intergenerational relationships between adolescents and the nonparental adults in their everyday lives.
 She runs the Promoting Healthy Adolescent Development (PHAD) Lab at the University of Virginia.
 She is a current William T. Grant Scholar and a Spencer/National Academy of Education Postdoctoral Fellow.
 In 2015, she was recognized as a Rising Star by the Association for Psychological Science.
-She has published her research findings in a host of journals including Child Development, Developmental Psychology, the American Journal of Community Psychology, the Journal of Research on Adolescence, and the Journal of Youth and Adolescence.
+In 2017, she received the Outstanding Professor Award from the UVA Department of Psychology.
 Her research is currently funded by the William T. Grant Foundation, the Institute of Education Sciences, and the National Science Foundation.

 - Hurd, N. M., & Zimmerman, M. A. (2014).
 An analysis of natural mentoring relationship profiles and their association with mentees’ mental health: Considering links via support from important others.
 American Journal of Community Psychology, 53, 25-36.
 DOI 10.1007/s10464-013-9598-y